Saurav-Singh-Rauthan/codedamn-projects/shopping-site/step 5/instructions.md

     and set the transform property of sidebar to translate it on x-axis to 0%  (previously translated to 100% through css on `sidebar` class)

 - for `hideModal` method ypu need to set the display property of modal to none and translate the sidebar on x-axis back to 100% so that the sidebar is hidden.

+### Viola! 🥳 🎉   the website's completed Congratulations!!!!